impredicative/podgenai/README.md

 ### Usage as application
 * To show help, run `python -m podgenai -h`.
-* To run for a specified topic, use `python -m podgenai "My favorite topic"`.
+* To run for a specified topic, use `-t "My favorite topic"`.
 If a topic is not specified, you will interactively be prompted for it.
-* To specify a preexisting output directory path, use `python -m podgenai -t "My favorite topic" -p "/my/preexisting/dir"`.
+* To specify a preexisting output directory path, use `-p "/my/preexisting/dir"`.
-* To specify an output file path, use `python -m podgenai -t "My favorite topic" -p "~/something.mp3"`.
+* To specify an output file path, use `-p "~/something.mp3"`.
+* To require confirmation after the list of subtopics are printed, but before full-text generation, use `-c`.

+For example, `python -m podgenai "PyTorch" -p "~/Downloads/" -c`.

 ### Usage as library
 This package is not available on PyPI due to its unpolished nature, but it can nevertheless be called as a library.
 If successful, the output path is returned.
 If failed for a common reason, `None` is returned, and a relevant error is printed.
 As such, the return value must be checked.
 This section is subject to change as per Python best practices.